sveltejs/sapper/site/content/docs/04-preloading.md

 title: Preloading
 ---

 Page components can define a `preload` function that runs before the component is created.
-The values it returns are passed as props to the page.
+The returned value/values by this function, will get passed to the page(your page component) as props.

 `preload` functions are called when a page is loaded and are typically used to load data that the page depends on - hence its name.
 This avoids the user seeing the page update as it loads, as is typically the case with client-side loading.

 `preload` is the Sapper equivalent to `getInitialProps` in Next.js or `asyncData` in Nuxt.js.

-Note that `preload` will run both on the server side and on the client side.
+This function will run, both on the server side and the client side.
 It may therefore not reference any APIs only present in the browser.

 The following code shows how to load a blog post and pass it to the page in the `article` prop: